timofeymukha/libWallModelledLES/README.md

 ## Compatibility ##

-The library has been developed and tested using OpenFOAM version 3.0.1.
-Currently, the library also compiles for versions 4.x, 5.x and 6.x of from the OpenFOAM Foundation, and versions 1606+ through 1906 from OpenCFD.
+The library compiles for versions 3.0.x to 7.x from the OpenFOAM Foundation, and versions 3.0+ to 1906 from OpenCFD.
-Reports on compilation and running on these versions is highly welcome.
 A special branch on the repository for version 2.3.1 is available but is now very outdated and will not be further supported.

 ## Installing ##